 Additionally, don’t shave your Shiba Inu’s double coat.
 They have double coats for a reason.
 If you are worried that they might get too hot because of their fur, there’s no need to fret.
 A well-groomed dog is able to regulate its body temperature according to its needs.

 Your Shiba Inu’s double coat helps keep it warm when it’s cold and helps keep it cool when it’s hot.

 Here are some dos and don’ts in taking care of a Shiba Inu coat.

 Regular Brush and Bathing

-During the summertime, when the heat is at its full blast, your Shiba will shed.
-Maybe a bit too much to your liking and it can be very tempting to shave their fur off to help them with the head and to decrease the amount of shedding.
+During the hot summertime, your Shiba will shed.
+It can be very tempting to shave their fur off to help them with the head and to decrease the amount of shedding.